'My vision is a league of our own'

 She’s excited and happy to see girls wanting to play baseball.
 Palermo played shortstop in the 1950s.

-Friday was the first day of a three-day girls baseball camp.
-The camp is sponsored by American Girls Baseball - an offset of All-American Girls Professional Baseball League Players Association.
+Friday was the first day of a three-day girls baseball camp which concluded Sunday.
+The camp was sponsored by American Girls Baseball — an offset of All-American Girls Professional Baseball League Players Association.

 The All-American Girls Professional Baseball League Players Association formed in 1954 after the teams disbanded.